Generalised Evasive Subspaces: Cutting Blocking Sets and Minimal Rank-Metric Codes

 \begin{remark} Let $U \le \F_{q^m}^n$ be an $\fq$-subspace of dimension $\ell$ such that $\langle U \rangle_{\F_{q^m}}=\F_{q^m}^n$.
 Let $G$ be a matrix in $\F_{q^m}^{n\times \ell}$ whose columns form an $\fq$-basis of $U$.
 We denote the $\F_{q^m}$-span of the rows of $G$ by $\mathcal{C}$ and equip it with the rank metric.
 Therefore $\mC$ is a vector rank-metric code in $\F_{q^m}^\ell$ of dimension $n$.
 Every element of $\mathcal{C}$ is of the form $xG$ for some $x\in \mathbb{F}_{q^m}^n$, and in \cite{randrianarisoa2020geometric} (see also \cite{alfarano2021linear}) it was shown that

 where $x^\perp$ is the hyperplane of $\F_{q^m}^n$ whose equation is defined by the entries of $x$.
-Conversely, if $\mC \le \F_{q^m}^\ell$ is a non-degenerate vector rank-metric code and $G$ is a generator matrix of~$\mC$, then the $\fq$-span of the columns of $G$, say $U$, satisfies~\eqref{eq:weightsystem}. \end{remark}
+Conversely, if $\mC \le \F_{q^m}^\ell$ is a non-degenerate vector rank-metric code (i.e., where the columns of any generator matrix of $\mC$ are $\F_q$-linearly independent) and $G$ is a generator matrix of~$\mC$, then the $\fq$-span of the columns of $G$, say $U$, satisfies~\eqref{eq:weightsystem}. \end{remark}

 Following the idea of Remark~\ref{rem:syst}, one can prove that there is a one-to-one correspondence between equivalence classes of non-degenerate $[\ell,n]_{q^m/q}$ vector rank-metric codes and equivalence classes of $\fq$-subspaces in $\F_{q^m}^n$ of dimension $\ell$ whose $\F_{q^m}$-span coincides with~$\F_{q^m}^\ell$.
 The latter ones are called \textbf{$[\ell,n]_{q^m/q}$ systems}.
 Let $\mathcal{C}$ be a non-degenerate $[\ell,n]_{q^m/q}$ vector rank-metric code with generator matrix $G$ and let $U$ be a system associated with $\mC$.
 In \cite[Theorem~5.6]{alfarano2021linear} it has been proved that if $xG$ and $yG$ are codewords of~$\mathcal{C}$, then $\sigma^{\mathrm{rk}}(xG)\le \sigma^{\mathrm{rk}}(yG)$ if and only if $(x^\perp \cap U) \ge (y^\perp \cap U)$.